The Anguillids of Ambon

 What do the villagers think of the eels and the tourists that come to visit them?
 Since I introduced tourists to the eels of Larike in 2010, the villagers are very happy.
 They realised that to protect the eels is one of the ways to bring Larike village to the eyes of the world.

 What are your hopes for the eels, the river, and Larike village for the future?
 I am the son of my father, the son of a king and the son of kings, we become a king since the village exists.
 It is our duty, as kings, to love, to carry and to protect the village until our last breath.
 As a king I hope to make the village much better in the future.
 The river has existed for a long time and brings so much life here to the village.
 I hope it exists forever and will always be with us, for current and future generations.
-And what about the eels – I hope the eels know that we really love them, and I hope they can love us as much as we do.
+And what about the eels – I hope the eels know that we really love them.

-Hafes (King of Larike Village) and I posing by the sign welcoming tourists to the village.
+Hafes (King of Larike Village) and me posing by the sign welcoming tourists to the village.

 Whilst visiting Larike I took the chance to personally test out how much of a tourist-attraction these giant Marbled eels might be.
 For me the opportunity was very special, my time spent time with their eely cousins in Europe has been dominated by catching them during fish surveys – a challenging endeavour because in the hand they are extremely strong (both physically and in terms of their opinions of trying to escape) and pretty slimy which doesn’t help deal with their aforementioned strength.
 However, in Larike Village, I had the opportunity to observe freshwater eels on their terms for the first time in my life.